score-p/scorep_plugin_x86_energy/README.md

 2. Invoking CMake

     Specify the `x86_energy` directory if it is not in the default path with `-DX86_ENERGY_INCLUDE_DIRS=<PATH>`.
-    Default is to link dynamic.
-To link static turn `-DX86Energy_STATIC=ON`.
+    Default is to link static.
+To link static turn `-DX86Energy_STATIC=OFF`.

         cmake ..